uclahs-cds/package-moPepGen/docs/file-format.md

 ENSG0001	110	SE-300	C	<INS>	.	.
 TRANSCRIPT_ID=ENST0001;DONOR_START=300;DONOR_END=400;GENE_SYMBOL=TP53;GENOMIC_POSITION=chr1:1000-1001
 ```

-The line above represents an SE (skipped exon), that the sequence of 300-400 of the gene ENSG0001 is inserted to the t ranscript of ENST0001 at position 110.
+The line above represents an SE (skipped exon), that the sequence of 300-400 of the gene ENSG0001 is inserted into the transcript of ENST0001 at position 110.
 In this case, all transcripts of the gene in the annotation GTF don't contain this exon.

 ```
 ENSG0002	210	A5SS-210	T	<DEL>	.	.
 TRANSCRIPT_ID=ENST0002;START=210;END=400;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001
 ```

-The line above represents an A5SS (alternative 5' splicing site), where the nucleotides from positions 210 to 400 of the transcript ENST0002 is deleted.
+The line above represents an A5SS (alternative 5' splicing site), where the nucleotides from positions 210 to 400 of the transcript ENST0002 are deleted.
 This A5SS is represented as a **deletion** because all transcripts of the gene in the annotation GTF have the longer version of the exon.

 ```
 ENSG0003	115	MXE-320	T	<INS>	.	.
 TRANSCRIPT_ID=ENST0003;START=320;END=380;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001
 ```

 The line above represents an MXE (mutually exclusive exon), where the exon at position 320-380 of the gene ENSG0003 is retained in the transcript ENST0003 and resulted as an insertion at position 115 of the transcript.
-This MXE is representated as an **insertion** because none of the transcripts of this gene has the first exon retained and the second spliced in the GTF, but this transcript has both exons retained.
+This MXE is represented as an **insertion** because none of the transcripts of this gene has the first exon retained and the second spliced in the GTF, but this transcript has both exons retained.

 ```
 ENSG0004	277	MXE-477-1103	T	<SUB>	.	.
 TRANSCRIPT_ID=ENST0004;START=477;END=582;DONOR_START=1103;DONOR_END=1228;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001